Table of Contents

 Stairs become riskier in winter as well.
 People carry coats, groceries, or recycling.
 Hands are full.
 Lighting is often inconsistent, especially at the top or bottom of the stairs.

-Bathrooms also see more falls in winter.
+Bathrooms see more falls in winter.
 Cold floors, condensation, rushing to stay warm, and slippery surfaces all add up.

 Hallways and bedrooms matter too.
 People get up more often at night in winter.
 Dark pathways, no night lighting, and clutter that was not there during the day can turn a familiar route into a hazard.